 Dr. Lorena Fernández-Martínez’s research in the Biology Department at Edge Hill University

 By understanding how these medically relevant compounds are made by the producing organism, we can manipulate these biosynthetic pathways and therefore increase their yield.
 This is essential for industry as in order to undergo clinical trials, biotechnology companies need to be able to obtain high quantities of the purified new drug to be tested.

 We also have an interest on how these industrially relevant Streptomyces strains develop in their natural environment.
 Streptomyces contain an arsenal of specialised metabolite clusters which are not expressed under laboratory conditions.
 We aim to understand more about their ecological niche as well as how interactions with other organisms affect development and specialised metabolite production.

-We use a wide range of techniques in order to study the production of these specialised metabolites and the biology of these fascinating organisms including molecular genetics techniques such as cloning, heterologous expression, directed mutagenesis and gene deletion combined with enzymatic assays, microscopy, Sanger sequencing, Next generation sequencing and bioinformatics.
+We use a wide range of techniques in order to study the production of these specialised metabolites and the biology of these fascinating organisms including molecular genetics techniques such as cloning, heterologous expression, directed mutagenesis and gene deletion combined with enzymatic assays, microscopy, DNA and RNA sequencing and bioinformatic approaches.

 Identification of natural products from Colombian Actinomycetes: understanding their biosynthesis towards the discovery and production of novel antimicrobials.

-In this Newton Institutional Links funded project, Lina Pintor-Escobar is trying to identify new antibiotics from three Colombian Streptomyces strains.
-For more information on this project, visit Colombian Actinomycetes.
+This Newton Institutional Links funded project has developed on to an EHU funded PhD studentship in which Lina Pintor-Escobar is trying to identify new antibiotics from three Colombian Streptomyces strains.
+View more information on this project.